bool3max/discord-rotating-status/README.md

 # Quickstart

 1. Obtain the script (either clone the repository or download the file directly)
-2. Obtain a Discord authentication token for your profile (it's commonly found as an `"Authorization"` header value in many requests - take a look at the devtools)
+2. Obtain a Discord authentication token of your account (it's commonly found as an `"Authorization"` header value in many requests - take a look at the devtools)
 3. Run the script:

 ```sh